Chandrayee/CTRL-SIMP/README.md

 ## Overview
 MedEASi is a uniquely crowdsourced and finely annotated dataset for supervised simplification of short medical texts.
 Its expert-layman-AI collaborative annotations facilitate controllability over text simplification by marking four kinds of textual transformations: elaboration, replacement, deletion, and insertion.
 Med-EASi contains diverse training pairs, each with a different set of textual transformations.
 We also introduce two T5-large based models for controllable simplification.
-The models are trained using heterogeneous task descriptions, called multi-angle training, where each input and output are written as a combination of slots, similar to [MACAW] (https://arxiv.org/abs/2109.02593).
+The models are trained using heterogeneous task descriptions, called multi-angle training, where each input and output are written as a combination of slots, similar to [MACAW].

 ## Models
 We finetune T5-large with a combination of prompting and in filling to add two types of controllability into text simplification.